 I Just Want to Be Normal: Corona, in one particular episode.
 The rest seem to have no problem being Spider Riders, Hunter loving it enough to abandon whatever old life he might have had.

-No, Mr. Bond, I Expect You to Dine: Hunter is treated quite well when taken prisoner by the Insectors.
+No, Mr. Bond, I Expect You to Dine: Hunter is treated quite well when taken prisoner by the Insectors/Invectids.
 Mantid even offers him Aqune.
 But as it turns out, Mantid was just trying to convince him to give them the Oracle Keys, which he didn't even have with him.
 Fortunately, Brade intervenes and rescues him.